Europa League game postponed by Bosnian team's virus cases - WHIZ News

-GENEVA (AP) — A Europa League game in Israel on Thursday was postponed because visiting soccer players from Bosnia-Herzegovina tested positive for COVID-19.
+GENEVA (AP) — A Europa League game in Israel was postponed Thursday because visiting soccer players from Bosnia-Herzegovina tested positive for COVID-19.

 It’s the fifth Champions League or Europa League qualifying game this month to be postponed at least once by virus cases.
-All involve infected players on teams from eastern Europe.
+UEFA has ordered three teams to forfeit without playing.

-The Bosnian club said five of its players were positive for the coronavirus in pre-game tests Wednesday that are mandatory for UEFA-organized matches during the pandemic.
+The Bosnian club said five of its players were found to be positive for the coronavirus on Wednesday after mandatory pre-game tests.

 Željezničar said the players did not show symptoms and the team was confined to its hotel awaiting a decision by UEFA on how to proceed.

-UEFA competition rules during the pandemic give local public authorities power to manage cases and stop games going ahead.
-UEFA then decides when it will try to play games.
+UEFA competition rules during the pandemic give local public authorities power to manage cases and stop games.
+UEFA then decides when it will try to play the games.

+In a later statement, Željezničar said UEFA would make no decision on the game on Thursday and that the team was planning to fly home to Sarajevo on an afternoon flight.

+UEFA confirmed the game in Israel was postponed in a brief statement.
+It gave no details on rescheduling the game or referring a case to its judicial bodies.

-Neutral venues are offered when a country cannot host a game though incidents so far involve away teams, traveling from Kosovo, Slovakia and now Bosnia-Herzegovina.
+Neutral venues are to be offered when a country cannot host a game but incidents so far involve away teams, traveling from Kosovo, Slovakia and now Bosnia-Herzegovina.

 In the four previous matches affected, UEFA eventually ordered three clubs to forfeit their games as 3-0 losses.

 Another club from Kosovo, Gjilani, was able to play four days after its Europa League game in San Marino was originally postponed.
-Gjilani then beat Tre Penne 3-1 last Saturday and is due to play again Thursday, hosting APOEL of Cyprus.
+Gjilani then beat Tre Penne 3-1 last Saturday and is due to play again Thursday, hosting Cypriot club APOEL.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports